-Skoog and his students, while working on the callus cultures under in vitro conditions, Cytokinins were discovered.
+While working on the callus under in vitro conditions, Cytokinins were discovered by Skoog and his students.
 They found the callus that develops from the stem explants, containing both pith and vascular elements, develops well.
 But the explants containing just pith cells produces callus, but further growth of its stops, even in the presence of optimal concentration of auxins.
 This is because the cell in the callus somehow rendered incapable of cell division.
 If such callus is supplanted vascular tissues, extract of vascular tissues, coconut milk or malt extracts, the growth of the callus will be restored and the cells exhibit mitotic activity.
 This effect has been attributed to the presence of some active principle in the supplanted coconut milk.
 Cytokinins have various functions in association with other hormones or its accessories.

 The active principle responsible for inducing cell division was isolated first from the extracts of yeasts.
 Such a substance was called kinetin, later the name was changed and called as cytokinin; kinetin terminology was misleading for another class of compounds called kinins which were already known to be found is animal systems.
-However, the term cytokinin has been given to all those compounds that are capable of inducing cell division in the presence of optimal concentration of auxin.
+However, the term cytokinin has been given to all those compounds that are capable of inducing cell division in the presence of optimal concentration of auxin in plants in plants in plants.
 Now it is known that a good source for cytokinin is coconut liquid endosperm and milky endosperm of sweet corns.

 Some of the naturally occurring cytokinins are 6-furfuryl-aminopurine, Ribosyl zeatin, Zeatin, Isopentinyladenine and Dihydrozeatin.
 Interestingly, the above compounds are also found in denatured products of nucleic acids.
-Many synthetic cytokinins are also available in the market, ex., 6 Benzyl aminopurine, 6 Phenyl aminopurine.
+Many synthetic cytokinins are also available in the market, ex., 6-Benzyl amino purine, 6-Phenyl amino purine and many others.

 Cytokinins have been detected in a wide variety of plants; from unicellular yeasts, algae to multi cellular higher plants.
 Particularly in higher plants, cytokinins are found in root tips, xylem, young leaves; endosperms of developing fruits, germinating seeds and tumour tissues.